MartinMarzi/BEFANA/README.md

 # BEFANA: A Tool for Biodiversity-Ecosystem Functioning Assessment by Network Analysis

 Interactive Jupyter notebooks and python code for soil food web visualization and analysis.
+Please refer to our paper in pre-print for further details: https://arxiv.org/abs/2203.11687.

 ## How to use